-- 1. A satisfactory score on the placement/qualifying examination given upon entrance or - - 2.
-A grade of B in one of the area core courses.
+1. A satisfactory score on the placement/qualifying examination given upon entrance - or -

+2. A grade of B or better in one of the area graduate courses.

 Entering students must attempt at least two qualifying exams to be permitted to register for classes and to be assigned a T.A. position.
 A student who does not qualify by the end of their second semester of the first year will be terminated.